typestyle/typestyle.github.io/src/docs/play.md

-> NOTE: we are presenting the playground *before* going through the API in detail.
-This is so that you can play around later when we present the maintainability guidance and CSS learnings.

 We found the JavaScript playgrounds out there missing key features for a great TypeScript experience.
 Introducing the TypeStyle playground : [http://typestyle.io/play/](http://typestyle.io/play/).
 It supports *full* demo development with:

 * JavaScript in the form of TypeScript